martinschoel/collective.demositebadge/README.rst

 Notes
 =====
 If you are using Firefox 4 browser you can face a problem that DemoSite Badge doesn't react on the switches.
-To solve this problem you should to disable ``base2-dom-fp.js`` on ``portal_javascripts``
+To solve this problem you should disable ``base2-dom-fp.js`` on ``portal_javascripts``